 Presently, we are witnessing a lot of profound changes in conducting online trade taking place on the market.
-And no wonder, as things are humming, and e-Commerce world isn’t stable as well.
-Day by day merchants observe how API penetrates the business world.
-However, not all of them realise the its effect on their profit-making.
+And no wonder, as things are humming, and eCommerce world isn’t stable as well.
+Day by day SaaS app providers observe how API penetrates the business world.
+However, not all of them realize its effect on their profit-making.

 Continuing our blog series about API technology, I have found an article, written by Matt McLarty, Vice President of the API Academy from CA Technologies, who smartly explains the business perspectives of APIs.
-Previously, it was a pleasure to interview Matthew where he shared his expert’s insight about Application Programming Interface and the pool of advantageous it brings to online trade.
+Previously, it was a pleasure to interview Matthew where he shared his expert’s insight about Application Programming Interface and the pool of advantageous it brings.
 And now this newly-baked article is at your disposal here at API2Cart.

 Measuring API Business Value

 The general business value of APIs can be measured.
 It all starts with the data.
 For many companies and organizations, the data they collect is viewed as a liability.
 Servers and storage are expensive.
 However, in today's increasingly digitized world, it is obvious that data can also be a precious asset.
 Data provides insights on clients that can be turned into differentiating business opportunities and new revenue streams.
 The “Big Data” craze seeks to sort out the digital confusion through high-value analytics.
 The imminent Internet of Things (IoT) explosion will bring an exponential increase in data, making it even more critical for companies to be on the right side of the data ledger.